JPMORGAN INCOME BUILDER FUND

 - Diversifies across asset classes and regions: 2,500+ securities, 80+ countries.

-- Top-quintile performance for the five-year period.1
+- Top-decile performance for the five-year and since inception periods.1

 FUND YIELD VS. SIX-MONTH CD RATE